nhsconnect/CareConnect-API-Documents/pages/explore/api_documents_binary.md

 <h3 id="readresponse">1.1.
 Default Read Operation - with No HTTP Accept Header</h3>

-A client makes a read request for an unstructured document (binary) that doesn’t explicitly specify a content type.
+A client makes a read request for a binary resource and does not use the HTTP Accept Header to specify content type to be returned.

 <div markdown="span" class="alert alert-success" role="alert">
-GET [baseUrl]/Binary/[id]   with no HTTP Accept header</div>
+GET [baseUrl]/Binary/[id]   </div>

-The server returns the content using the `native` mime type of the document e.g. PDF – No FHIR Binary resource is returned.
+ - The server returns the content using the `native` MIME type of the document e.g. PDF
+ - No FHIR Binary resource is returned.

 <font color="red"> Provider Systems <b>MUST</b> support this query construct.</font>

 <h3 id="readresponse">1.2.
 Read Operation Format Override (Method #1) - with No HTTP Accept Header</h3>

-A client makes a read request for an unstructured document (binary) using the `_format` override on the query parameter to specify a specific content type.
+A client makes a read request for a binary resource using the `_format` override on the query parameter to specify content type to be returned.

 <div markdown="span" class="alert alert-success" role="alert">
-GET [baseUrl]/Binary/[id]?&#95;format=[format] 	with no HTTP Accept header</div>
+GET [baseUrl]/Binary/[id]?&#95;format=[format] 	</div>

-The server returns a FHIR Binary resource in the requested format with the document `base64` encoded within the FHIR Binary content element.
+ - The server returns a FHIR Binary resource in the requested format with the document `base64` encoded within the FHIR Binary content element.

 <font color="red"> Provider Systems <b>MUST</b> support this query construct.</font>

 <h3 id="readresponse">1.3.
-Read Operation Format Override (Method #2) - with a HTTP Accept Header of [format]</h3>
+Read Operation Format Override (Method #2) - with an HTTP Accept Header of [format]</h3>

-A client makes a read request for an unstructured document (binary) using the `Accept` HTTP Header to specify a specific content type.
+A client makes a read request for a binary resource using the `Accept` HTTP Header to specify content type to be returned.

 <div markdown="span" class="alert alert-success" role="alert">
-GET [baseUrl]/Binary/[id] 	with an HTTP Accept header of [format]</div>
+GET [baseUrl]/Binary/[id] 	</div>

-The server returns a FHIR Binary resource in the requested format with the document `base64` encoded within the FHIR Binary content element.
+ - The server returns a FHIR Binary resource in the requested format with the document `base64` encoded within the FHIR Binary content element.

 <font color="red"> Provider Systems <b>SHOULD</b> support this query construct.</font>

 <h3 id="readresponse">1.4.
 Read Operation Format Override (Method #3) - with a HTTP Accept Header of [format_2]</h3>

-A client makes a read request for an unstructured document (binary) using the `_format`=[format_1] override on the query parameter and a `Accept` HTTP Header =[format_2]. [format_1] and [format_2] specify different content types.
+A client makes a read request for a binary resource using the `_format`=[format_1] override on the query parameter and a `Accept` HTTP Header =[format_2]. [format_1] and [format_2] specify different content types.

 <div markdown="span" class="alert alert-success" role="alert">
 GET [baseUrl]/Binary/[id]?&#95;format=[format_1]	with a HTTP Accept header of [format_2]</div>